 70% or more have jobs, and a good amount work 30+ hours a week.

-6.9 hours of sleep per night is “average.”
+6.9 hours of rest per night is “average.”
 (The sleep deprivation is real.)

 10-13 hours of studying per week are the norm.

 Up to 16 hours a week are spent in class.

 Let’s face it: College is both physically and mentally draining.

 So we have to give credit where credit is due.
 If you’re a full-time college student and using a portion of your 76 hours of “free time” each week to hit the gym, good for you!

 If not, here’s what you need to do:

 Shoot for 150 minutes of exercise each week spread between five workouts—or even 75 minutes of exercise in three 25-minute chunks if you’re doing high-intensity exercise.

 Do whatever physical activity is your favorite, as long as you get moving!